 8. Keep Heat-Generating Appliances Away

-Appliances such as ovens, dishwashers, and laundry machines generate heat, raising the temperature in your home.
+Appliances such as ovens, dishwashers, and laundry machines generate heat, raising your home’s temperature.
 Keep these appliances away from your air conditioner thermostat and Air conditioner vents to prevent them from triggering unnecessary cooling cycles.

-Additionally, consider using these appliances during cooler times of the day to minimize the impact on your AC system.
+Additionally, consider using these appliances during cooler times of day to minimize strain on your AC system.

 9. Utilize Natural Ventilation